vikrant8988/uber-data-engineering-and-analysis/README.md

 ## Introduction

-The goal of this project is to perform data analytics on Uber data using various tools and technologies, including GCP Storage, Python, Compute Instance, Mage Data Pipeline Tool, BigQuery, and Looker Studio.
+The goal of this project is to analyze Uber data to uncover insights on tipping patterns, trip frequency, and fare dynamics.
+This analysis was conducted using a variety of tools and technologies, including : GCP Storage, Python, Compute Instance, Mage Data Pipeline Tool, BigQuery, and Looker Studio.

 ## Architecture
 <img src="architecture.jpg">